About the Ecomerchant Aquacrate system

 Nominal Size: 0.408m (W) x 0.685m(L) x 0.45m(H), 8 units/ m3, Weight/unit: 6.34 kg (Standard), 5.75 kg (Lite), Vertical Strength: 400kN/m2 (Standard), 200kN/m2 (Lite), Lateral Strength 80kN/m2, volume: 125 litres, Void ration: 95.0%

 The above data indicates typical values – comprehensive independent physical test data on the structural and hydraulic properties of the system is available on request.

-Following detailed assessment of the required volume of storm water to be stored (see CIRIA C522, R156 & BRE 365).
-The total number of Aquavoid-ECO-ECO units can be calculated using 8/m3 (950 litres @ 95% void ratio).
+Following a detailed assessment of the required volume of stormwater to be stored (see CIRIA C522, R156 & BRE 365).
+The total number of Aquacrate units can be calculated using 8/m3 (950 litres @ 95% void ratio).
 Decide on the best configuration for the characteristics of the site in question and create the “box” accordingly using the length and width dimensions.
-As a guide units require approx 0.5m of cover in landscaped areas and 0.75m cover in vehicular areas with a 75mm sharp sand base.
+As a guide, units require approx 0.5m of cover in landscaped areas and 0.75m cover in vehicular areas with a 75mm sharp sand base.

 Probably the most relevant regulations regarding site water management will be The Building Regulations part H3 which place emphasis on allowing the surface water to drain into the ground locally where feasible.
 This is in line with SUDS policy.
 There are other regulations listed at the end of this article.